Detroit Tigers Odds

 Placing bets on or against the Tigers with Michigan sportsbook apps is a simple four-step process:

 Make sure the operating system on your iOS or Android device meets the minimum requirements.
 Then, you can download and install the sportsbook app of your choice from any sportsbook’s website.
-You’ll find sportsbook app links right here on PlayMichigan.
+You’ll find sportsbook app links at PlayMichigan.

 If you have an Android device, you’ll need to adjust your settings to allow app installations from sources outside of Google Play.
 Then you can download and install the app directly from an online sportsbook website.